napari/napari.github.io/tutorials/fundamentals/layers/shapes.md

 +++

-## selecting, resizing, moving, and deleting shapes
+## Selecting, resizing, moving, and deleting shapes

 New shapes can be added using one of the 5 shape creation tools, for `Lines`, `Rectangles`, `Ellipses`, `Polygons`, and `Paths`.
 For more information on the